Category Archives: Software Design

 You will know how to create a design for an application including static and dynamic structure, data organization, business processing workflows.

 Is is really useful?
-I feel that you can write the code right after having the requirements and I could refactor my code when needed.
+I feel that you can write the code right after having requirements and I am able to refactor my code when needed.

 That’s great if you can do it like that.
-You may just return to this topic
+You only need to learn about software design when

-(i) when you do not know how to write the code for a feature or
+(i) you do not know how to write code for a feature or

-(ii) when you cannot refactor your code because only a small change breaks the whole application or
+(ii) you cannot refactor your code because only a small change breaks the whole application or

 Alright!
 What should I do now?

 Software design requires a lot of reading.
 Each application type (enterprise systems, games, intelligent systems) require specific design knowledge.
-At this point we focus only on the basic elements of software design.
+In this topic, we only focus on basic elements of software design.

-Grady Booch et al. (2005).
+– this Grady Booch et al. (2005).
 The Unified Modeling Language User Guide.
-Addison Wesley Professional
+Addison Wesley Professional book, and

-Craig Larman (2004).
+– this Craig Larman (2004).
 Applying UML And Patterns.
 3rd Edition.
-Prentice Hall
+Prentice Hall book, and

-Robert C. Martin (2003).
+– this Robert C. Martin (2003).
 Agile Software Development – Principles, Patterns, and Practices.
-Pearson
+Pearson book in in parallel.

 After that please read this Erich Gamma et al (1994).
 Design Patterns Elements Of Reusable Object Oriented Software.
 Addison-Wesley Professional book.

 Please focus on the Motivation section of each pattern first.
-You can skip a pattern if the problem presented in the Motivation section is not relevant to your situation.
+You can skip a pattern if the problem presented in the Motivation section is not relevant to your situation or does not interest you.

 After that please read